biojppm/rapidyaml/changelog/current.md

 Most of the changes are from the giant Parser refactor described below.
-Before getting to that, a couple of other minor changes first.
+Before getting to that, some other minor changes first.

 ### Fixes